Meadowdale Beach Monitoring

 Year 1 Monitoring Results

 In the first year following construction, monitoring documents favorable results for the parts of the restoration that could be evaluated.
 A summary of the year 1 monitoring results is shown in the figure.
-Future years of monitoring are necessary to evaluate the effectiveness of the monitoring.
+Future years of monitoring are necessary to evaluate the effectiveness of the project.
 Some monitoring elements could not be evaluated after year 1 but will instead track changes over time.

 Future years monitoring will document all monitoring elements.
 The monitoring answers several critical questions about the restoration, including: